 |visfatin; also called pre-B cell colony-enhancing factor (PBEF); these two independent activities are identical to the enzyme nicotinamide phosphoribosyltransferase (NAMPT)||ubiquitously expressed with highest levels of expression in visceral white adipose tissue||was originally reported to have insulin mimetic effects but that paper was subsequently retracted; the intracellular version of NAMPT (sometimes referred to as iNAMPT) has nicotinamide phosphoribosyltransferase activity; the extracellular version (eNAMPT) exhibits cytokine-like activity; conflicting results relative to insulin receptor binding but blocking insulin receptor signaling interferes with effects of eNAMPT; changes in NAMPT activity occur during fasting and positively regulate the activity of the NAD+-dependent deacetylase, SIRT1, leading to alterations in gene expression|

 EGF is synthesized as a preproprotein that is processed to a 53 amino acid functional growth factor.
 The EGF preproprotein is derived from the EGF gene which is located on chromosome 4q25 and is composed of 26 exons that generate three alternatively spliced mRNAs.
 Like all growth factors, EGF binds to specific high-affinity, low-capacity receptors (EGFR) on the surface of responsive cells.
 Intrinsic to the EGF receptor is tyrosine kinase activity, which is activated in response to EGF binding.
-The kinase domain of the EGF receptor phosphorylates the EGF receptor itself (autophosphorylation) as well as other proteins, in signal transduction cascades, that associate with the receptor following activation.
-The primary signal transduction cascade initiated in response to EGF binding its receptor is MAP kinase pathway.
+The kinase domain of the EGF receptor phosphorylates the EGF receptor itself (autophosphorylation; also referred to as transphosphorylation) as well as other proteins, in signal transduction cascades, that associate with the receptor following its activation by EGF or other ligands.

 The EGF receptor is derived from the EGFR gene which is located on chromosome 7p12 and is composed of 30 exons that generate four alternatively spliced mRNAs, each of which encode a distinct protein.
 The major transmembrane-spanning EGF receptor is derived from the EGFR isoform a encoding mRNA.
 This precursor protein is composed of 1210 amino acids.
 The EGFR isoforms b, c, and d mRNAs encoded proteins that only contain the extracellular domain of the full-length isoform a receptor.
 Experimental evidence has shown that the NEU proto-oncogene is a homologue of the EGF receptor.

 EGF has proliferative effects on cells of both mesodermal and ectodermal origin, particularly keratinocytes and fibroblasts.
 EGF exhibits negative growth effects on certain carcinomas as well as hair follicle cells.
 Growth-related responses to EGF include the induction of nuclear proto-oncogene expression, such as FOS, JUN and MYC.
-EGF also exerts effects on metabolic processes such as decreasing gastric acid secretion, and increasing the rate of glycolysis.back to the top
+EGF also exerts effects on metabolic processes such as decreasing gastric acid secretion, and increasing the rate of glycolysis.

 The PDGF is either a homodimeric or heterodimeric growth factor.
 The PDGF composition is determined by the expression of four distinct polypeotides encoded by four different genes.
 The PDGF peptides are identified as PDGF-A, -B, -C, and -D. These four PDGF peptides result in five distinct dimeric forms of PDGF (PDGF-AA, -AB, -BB, -CC, and -DD).
 The SIS proto-oncogene has been shown to be homologous to the PDGF-B peptide.
 Only dimeric forms of PDGF interact with the PDGF receptors.
 The PDGF-A preproprotein is derived from the PDGFA gene which is located on chromosome 7p22 and is composed of 9 exons that generate two alternatively spliced mRNAs.
 PDGF-A isoform 1 is a 211 amino acid preproprotein and isoform 2, which lacks the coding information from exon 6, is a 196 amino acid preproprotein.
 The PDGF-B preproprotein is derived from the PDGFB gene which is located on chromosome 22q13.1 and is composed of 8 exons that generate two alternatively spliced mRNAs.
 PDGF-B isoform 1 is a 241 amino acid preproprotein.
 The PDGF-B isoform 2 protein may not undergo processing to a function protein.
 The PDGF-C preproprotein is derived from the PDGFC gene which is located on chromosome 4q32 and is composed of 9 exons that encode a 345 amino acid preproprotein.
 The PDGF-D preproprotein is derived from the PDGFD gene which is located on chromosome 11q22.3 and is composed of 7 exons that generate two alternatively spliced mRNAs.
 PDGF-D isoform 1 is a 370 amino acid preproprotein ans PDGF-D isoform 2 is a 364 amino acid preproprotein.